Rwri843/Java-Framework-Web-Application/README1.md

 -Modify the sample inventory to include the maximum and minimum fields.
  ```
- //minInv and maxInv added to sample parts list also
+ //minInv and maxInv added to sample parts list in part.java
- // Line 66-67
+ // Line 69-71
  part.setMinInv(minInv);
  part.setMaxInv(maxInv);
   ```
 - Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
   ```
-  // IhousePartForm.html
+  // IhousePartForm.html Line 26-32, Input options added for min and max inventory.
   <!-- Minimum inventory input -->
     <p><input type="text" th:field="*{minInv}" placeholder="Minimum Inventory" class="form-control mb-4 col-4"/></p>
     <p th:if="${#fields.hasErrors('minInv')}" th:errors="*{minInv}">Minimum Inventory Error</p>